 Some 76 Kilometers from Axum is the monastery of Debre Damo (closed to Women), which is said to have the oldest existing intact church in Ethiopia.
 Local tradition says that Abune Aregawi, one of the nine Saints, built the church in the 16th Century.
 The Monastery of Debre Damo can only be reached by rope pulley.

 Some 55 km east of Axum is the 5th Century BC temple of Yeha.
 Its massive walls house Judaic relics and historic artefact.

-Other treasure of Gonder include the 18th Century palace of Ras Beit, the bath of Fasilades, the reuined palace of Kusquam, and the church of Debre Berhane Selassie with its unique murals.
+Other treasure of Gonder include the 18th Century palace of Ras Beit, the bath of Fasilades, the ruined palace of Kusquam, and the church of Debre Berhane Selassie with its unique murals.

-Also popular site of Ethiopia’s famous rock-hewn churches.
-In Tigray near Mekelle, over 200 fine example of these monuments to man’s devotion to God as well as his building skills, may be seen and visited.
+Also the popular site of Ethiopia’s famous rock-hewn churches.
+In Tigray near Mekelle, over 200 fine examples of these monuments to man’s devotion to God as well as his building skills, may be seen and visited.